Enjoy a Front Seat to exceptional Wildlife Moments

 Songbirds & Hummingbirds

-Smaller birds in flight are especially difficult to capture as they are usually quite fast.
-They dazzle their mates with their colorful feathers displays and captivating melodies.
+Smaller birds in flight are especially challenging to capture due to their speed.
+They dazzle their mates with vibrant feather displays and captivating songs.

 Anke's Photos at "The Year of Flaco" Exhibit